BJRitchie/MTRX2700_A3/README.md

 ### Summary
 Serial communication is the foundation of all the modules, allowing the modules to communicate with one another to achieve modularisation in the maze game.
 ### Usage
-Each of the ensuing modules employ the serial module to transmit their relevant data such that the modules work together correctly.
-Using an interrupt based approach, all modules can function simultaneously, allowing for the game to function smoothly.
+The serial module is used to transmit relevant data such that the modules work together correctly.
+The LDR and GUI modules rely on packets sent over serial to communicate and ultimately carry out a usuable function.
+Using an interrupt based approach, the modules can function simultaneously, allowing for the game to function smoothly.
 ### Valid input
-Sorted data from other modules should be inputted into the SerialOutputString function and sent over USART1 to utilise serial communication.
+Sorted data can be inputted into the SerialOutputString function and sent over USART1 to the PC to utilise serial communication.
 ### Functions and modularity